Professional Development for Early Childhood Educators

 Through this training, early childhood educators will learn about their role in children's activity levels and large motor development, and will explore inexpensive strategies and practies that foster active play both indoors and out.

-Approved for 6.5 professional development hours in Georgia, Illinois, Minnesota, Missouri, New Hampshire, North Carolina, Oregon, Vermont and Washington.
+Approved for 6.5 professional development hours in Georgia, Illinois, Minnesota, Missouri, New Hampshire, North Carolina, Oregon, and Vermont.
 The training can be used to meet licensing requirements in Florida, Indiana, Maine, Massachusetts, Michigan, and Nebraska.
 In other states, check with your licensing bureau.

 Early Sprouts Online Course - 10 hours